apify/apify-docs/sources/academy/platform/get_most_of_actors/seo_and_promotion.md

 ### Name

 The Actor name is your Actor's developer-style name, which is prefixed by your username (e.g. `jancurn/find-broken-links`).
-The name is used to generate a URL for your Actor (e.g. <https://apify.com/jancurn/find-broken-links>), making it an important signal for search engines.
+The name is used to generate URL used for your Actor (e.g. <https://apify.com/jancurn/find-broken-links>), making it an important signal for search engines.

 However, the name should also be readable and clear enough, so that people using your Actor can understand what it does just from the name.